Inge's War Titelbild

 Gesprochen von: Kristin Atherton

-0,00 € - kostenlos hören
+Dieses Angebot sichern 0,00 € - kostenlos hören

-9,95 € pro Monat nach 3 Monaten.
-Angebot endet am 31.
-Juli 2025 um 23:59 Uhr.
+9,95 €/Monat nach 3 Monaten.
+Das Angebot endet am 29.
+Januar 2026 23:59 Uhr.
 Monatlich kündbar.

-Für 28,95 € kaufen
+Für 18,95 € kaufen

-Für 28,95 € kaufen
+Für 18,95 € kaufen

 Über diesen Titel

-"An extraordinary saga."
-(David Grann, New York Times best-selling author of Killers of the Flower Moon)
+"An extraordinary saga." —David Grann, New York Times bestselling author of Killers of the Flower Moon

-The mesmerizing account of a granddaughter's search for a World War II family history hidden for 60 years.
+The mesmerizing account of a granddaughter's search for a World War II family history hidden for sixty years

-In this transporting and illuminating audiobook, the award-winning journalist vividly reconstructs the story of Inge's life from the rise of the Nazis through the brutal postwar years, from falling in love with a man who was sent to the Eastern Front just after she became pregnant with his child, to spearheading her family's flight as the Red Army closed in, her young daughter in tow.
+In this transporting and illuminating book, the award-winning journalist vividly reconstructs the story of Inge's life from the rise of the Nazis through the brutal postwar years, from falling in love with a man who was sent to the Eastern Front just after she became pregnant with his child, to spearheading her family's flight as the Red Army closed in, her young daughter in tow.
 Ultimately, O'Donnell uncovers the act of violence that separated Inge from the man she loved; a terrible secret hidden for more than six decades.

 A captivating World War II saga, Inge's War is also a powerful reckoning with the meaning of German identity and inherited trauma.
-In retracing her grandmother's footsteps, O'Donnell not only discovers the remarkable story of a woman caught in the gears of history, but also comes face-to-face with her family's legacy of neutrality and inaction - and offers a rare glimpse into a reality too long buried by silence and shame.
+In retracing her grandmother's footsteps, O'Donnell not only discovers the remarkable story of a woman caught in the gears of history, but also comes face-to-face with her family's legacy of neutrality and inaction—and offers a rare glimpse into a reality too long buried by silence and shame.

 Deutschland Europa Frauen